 On October 13, 2020, Cedar Lane Technologies Inc. ("Cedar Lane Technologies") filed a complaint against our wholly owned subsidiary, DISH Network L.L.C., in the United States District Court for the Western District of Texas.
-The complaint alleges infringement of United States Patent No. 6,502,194 (the "194 patent"), entitled "System for playback of network audio material on demand"; United States Patent No. 6,526,411 (the "411 patent"), entitled "System and method for creating dynamic playlists"; United States Patent No. 6,721,489 (the "489 patent"), entitled "Play list manager"; United States Patent No. 7,173,177 (the "177 patent"), entitled "User interface for simultaneous management of owned and unowned inventory"; united States Patent No. 8,165,867 (the "867 patent"), entitled "Methods for translating a device command."
+The complaint alleges infringement of United States Patent No. 6,502,194 (the "194 patent"), entitled "System for playback of network audio material on demand"; United States Patent No. 6,526,411 (the "411 patent"), entitled "System and method for creating dynamic playlists"; United States Patent No. 6,721,489 (the "489 patent"), entitled "Play list manager"; United States Patent No. 7,173,177 (the "177 patent"), entitled "User interface for simultaneous management of owned and unowned inventory"; United States Patent No. 7,642,443 (the "443 patent"), entitled "User interface for simultaneous management of owned and unowned inventory"; and United States Patent No. 8,165,867 (the "867 patent"), entitled "Methods for translating a device command."
 Generally, the asserted patents relate to streaming digital audio to a home audio system; aspects of play lists and purchased content; and voice control.
 Cedar Lane Technologies is a non-practicing entity that has filed more than 75 patent infringement lawsuits.
 On March 11, 2021, pursuant to a stipulation of the parties, the Court dismissed the case without prejudice.
 This matter is now concluded.